danielaparker/jsoncons/doc/ref/serialization_options.md

 #### Accessors

     int indent() const
-Returns the level of indentation, the default is 4
+Returns the level of indenting, the default is 4

     uint8_t precision() const
 If set, returns an override for the number of significant digits, otherwise zero.